Gov't Will Put Billions into New-Energy Vehicles, Official Says

 Developing the new-energy car sector will be a priority of the central government in the future, assistant minister of finance Zheng Xiaosong said.

-- Knives Out
+- Priced Out

 - Sign up to receive our free daily newsletter